 Can you start a business on a budget?
 I believe you can!
 So today’s episode is all about finances, specifically MY finances.
 Beth asked me on Instagram, how much do I pay myself versus reinvest in the business and allocate for expenses, et cetera.
 And to be honest, this isn’t something I’ve really talked about before online.
-Now before I jump in, I do have a FREE DOWNLOAD, a free business wellness plan.
-It’s a list of all the things you should track each month plus links to calendar reminders.
-So you can just click and add those to Google calendar and that part is done.

 Now, as you can see by the title of this episode, I run my business for $300 a month.
 Now to be clear.
 This does not include the one off purchases like fonts, plugins, client gifts, travel, random books I buy on Amazon, you know all those kinds of little things here and there.
 This $300 is the consistent tools and apps I pay for every month that really basically run my business in the back end.
+I’ve talked about some other tool recommendations for business owners before.

 If I spent just strictly this $300 a month, that would be a total of $3,600 a year and I spend more around like $15,000 a year after calculating in all of the other things.
 In today’s episode I want to break down what I’m paying for and how much it costs and then I’ll also share how I pay myself and what I choose to invest in.
 (Spoiler: I don’t do ads.
 My content is what brings me clients!)